 On the resulting pop-up window, enter Judith’s email address and hit the Send button.

 II.
-Create a connection using the Sheetgo add-on and automatically import Excel data.
+Create a connection using Sheetgo and automatically import Excel data.

 Now that Judith has all the dependent tasks done, she follows these next steps to establish a connection and automatically convert Excel to Google Sheets that Ken shared.

-(Please note that Sheetgo supports XLS, XLSX, and XLSM formats).
+(Please note that Sheetgo supports XLS, and XLSX formats).
+Install Sheetgo here.

 Learn how to back up data from Excel file to Google Sheets in the following blog post: Backup data from Excel file to Google Sheets.